 - Scrum boards

-The Difference Between JIRA Software Projects vs. JIRA Business Projects
+JIRA Software Projects vs. JIRA Work Management Projects

-JIRA has 3 project types: Software Projects, Business Projects, and Service Desk Projects.
-Software projects are structurally superior than JIRA business projects.
+Software projects are still structurally superior to JIRA Work Management projects.
 I'll explain why as you keep reading.

 Here's what you'll see in JIRA when you create a project.
-You're faced with the choice between 2 project types, each with 3 of their own subtypes:
+You're faced with the choice between two project types, each with a handful of subtypes:

 JIRA Software Projects: